Zone boréale

 4 | Wireframes

-Wireframes were then created to translate conceptual ideas into a digital product.
-The proposed solution was a web application that could be accessed using a browser on a mobile device or a desktop computer.
-The interfaces were designed mobile-first since the majority of tourists and excursionists that we interviewed used their phones to plan their agrotourism trips.
+Wireframes were developed to translate the conceptual ideas into a digital solution.
+The proposed product was a responsive web application accessible via mobile and desktop browsers.
+A mobile-first approach guided the interface design, as most tourists and excursionists we interviewed primarily used their phones to plan their agrotourism experiences.

 Map tab wireframes